1. What is RDF?

 2. What has RDF done so far?

 One of RDF’s major achievements is its success at enrolling large numbers of girls who traditionally have been denied an education.
-This has been achieved largely as a result of an innovative decision to charge lower fees for girl students.
+This has been achieved largely as a result of constant effort to bring awareness among parents about the importance of girl education as a step to total family education.

 Outside the classroom, RDF has played a significant role in trying to improve the villages where its schools are located.
 RDF believes that education is the best way to transform village life and lead families out of poverty.
 Children are encouraged to help their parents in the fields and at home, after school.
 Students are involved in the organic gardens attached to the schools which provide produce for the school mid-day meals.
-There are active parents’ committees helping in each of the schools and learning about the importance of respecting their local surroundings; keeping the environment clean and tidy and keeping diseases at bay.

 3. What does RDF do now?